-Dependents that are subject to a joint custody arrangement will be considered a member of the family if they live with the applicant or resident family fifty percent (50%) or more of the time.
 When more than one applicant or assisted family (regardless of program) is claiming the same dependents as family members, the family with primary custody at the time of the initial examination or reexamination will be able to claim the dependents.
 If there is a dispute about which family should claim them, the PRPHA will make the determination based on available documents such as court orders, an IRS income tax return showing which family has claimed the child for income tax purposes, school records, or other credible documentation.
+The parent who does not claim the minors as dependents will only be granted bedrooms in accordance with the ACOP occupancy standards.